nokeeo/JavaClean/README.md

 Requirements
 --------
 Java 7 <br />
-configSchema.xsd file must be in the root directory.
+configSchema.xsd file must be in the root directory of the project or the directory of the jar file.

 #### Tested on:
 OSX 10.9